jasurme/agno-agent-mcp/README.md

 ### LLM Configuration

-if you open litellm_config.yaml, HF model is taken in comments. if you want to use HF, just remove comments and make Openai model and api key lines in comments
+if you open litellm_config.yaml, HF model is taken in comments. if you want to use HF, just remove comments and make Openai model and api key lines in comments and change model name in agno_agent.py

 ```yaml
 model_list: